mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "About 720 paces, sir," thi said.

 He paused to take that in, disregarding my agitated silence.
-Under hae breath, thi was cursing as if seeing something genuinely horrifying.
-Melna had never known Liffa to be in such a state, and it shocked her to hear.
+Under my breath, I was cursing as if seeing something genuinely horrifying.
+Melna had never known me to be in such a state, and it shocked her to hear.

 He pressed on the lever of the listener again and said, "Yea Liffa, you're pretty close.
 Thing must be pretty big from where you are, but we have just about all we need, so I'm gonna let you go."